cmu-sei/crucible/docs/blueprint/index.md

 ## Administrator Guide

 ### Teams
 The following image shows the Teams Administration Page.
 Here, administrators can add, edit, and delete teams.
-To be able to use the Blueprint application, administrator should assign a team to desired users.
+To be able to use the Blueprint application, the administrator should assign a team to desired users.

 ![Blueprint Teams Admin OE](../assets/img/blueprintTeams-v2.png)